Instructions for Authors | > For Contributors > Instructions for Authors

 Who complains or makes an appeal?

 Submitters, authors, reviewers, and readers may register complaints and appeals in a variety of cases as follows: falsification, fabrication, plagiarism, duplicate publication, authorship dispute, conflict of interest, ethical treatment of animals, informed consent, bias or unfair/inappropriate competitive acts, copyright, stolen data, defamation, and legal problems.
 If any individuals or institutions want to inform the journal about a relevant case, they can send a letter to the editor through https://jmisst.org.
 For complaints or appeals, concrete data with answers to all factual questions (who, when, where, what, how, why) should be provided.
-Who is responsible for resolving and handling complaints and appeals?

 The Editor, Editorial Board, or Editorial Office is responsible for them.